mrdrbob/parse-ls/README.md

 `always-new (callback)` - Always returns the result of the callback without consuming input.
 Useful for returning new objects with each execution of the rule.

-`parse ()` - Attempts to parse the input, returns the value if successful, otherwise false
+`parse ()` - Attempts to parse the input, returns the value if successful, otherwise throws an error.

-`convert-rule-to-function (rule)` - Converts a rule to a function which either returns a value, or false if the value could not be parsed.
+`convert-rule-to-function ()` - Converts a rule to a function which either returns a value or throws an error if the value could not be parsed.

 Utility Functions
 -----------------